miyako/4d-example-reranker/README.md

 ---

 Some reranker models are repurposed causal LLMs; they process token IDs and output logits like an encoder, but the internal architechture is based on a decoder model.
-These models have a large context window compared to a classic encoder and tend to capture nuance, but the size is large and the inference is computationally expensive.
+These models have a large context window compared to a classic encoder and tend to capture subtle nuances, but the size is large and the inference is computationally expensive.

 - [`Qwen/Qwen3-Reranker-0.6B`](https://github.com/miyako/4d-example-reranker/blob/main/README.md#qwenqwen3-reranker-06b)